TheArkive/ahk-pi/README.md

 1) It is NOT recommended to run this script along side a normal installation of AutoHotkey with the setup program, it is however theoretically possible.
 But this script will override the proper install with its own settings in the registry.

-2) If you move your AutoHotkey folder, then you must "re-activate" your chosen AutoHotkey `base version`  Simply click `Activate EXE` or double-click an item in the list.
+2) If you move your AutoHotkey folder, then you must "re-install" your chosen AutoHotkey `base version`  Simply click `Install` again to update registry entries that refer to the location of AHK Portable Installer.

 3) Every version folder of AutoHotkey should have its own `help file`, `WindowSpy.ahk`, and `Compiler` folder.